UTS-eResearch/data_directory_cataloger/README.md

 This Markdown doc can then be easily transformed to a HTML file (e.g. using `pandoc`) which will provide a single point of information about the contents of the directories.

-Also System Administrators can look in the directory and will find the `README.yaml` file which describes the data and who manages it.
+Also System Administrators can look in the sub-directories and will find the `README.yaml` files which describe the data and who manages it.
 The README.yaml files can be also be programatically searched for metadata such as the data manager or data disposal dates.